Find the best 5-year variable mortgage rate

 Variable mortgage rates are directly correlated with the Overnight Lending Rate set by the Bank of Canada, which in turn sets the benchmark for the Prime rate in Canada.
 The latter is then used by consumer lenders when setting the pricing of their variable mortgage rates.

-The Overnight Lending Rate was increased aggressively by the BoC over the last two years; the central bank increased this target rate seven times in 2022, and an additional three times in 2023, bringing the total to a historic 10 rate hikes – the steepest monetary policy tightening cycle in Canada’s history.
-In all, the increases brought the BoC’s rate from its pandemic-era low of 0.25%, to 5%, where it remains today.
-As a result, Canada’s prime rate is currently 7.2%.
+The central bank increased the overnight lending rate seven times in 2022 and an additional three times in 2023, bringing the total to a historic 10 rate hikes – the steepest monetary policy tightening cycle in Canada’s history.
+In all, the increases brought the BoC’s rate from its pandemic-era low of 0.25%, to 5% in 2023.
+As a result, Canada’s prime rate rose to 7.2%.

 Variable mortgage borrowers will be relieved to know that mortgage rates are continuing to fall.
-With the Bank of Canada having implemented a rate cut of -0.25% at its most recent announcement on September 4 – its third consecutive rate cut since March 2020 – Canada’s prime rate dropped from 6.7% to 6.45%.
-In consequence, the prime rates of banks across the country and their variable mortgage rates fell almost immediately.
-While it’s impossible to predict rate direction with certainty, most market observers are predicting another rate cut in September, barring any major surprises.
+With the Bank of Canada having implemented a rate cut of -0.50% at its most recent announcement on December 11 – its fifth consecutive rate cut this year – Canada’s prime rate dropped from 6.7% to 5.45%.
+In consequence, the prime rates of most banks across the country and their variable mortgage rates fell almost immediately.
+While it’s impossible to predict rate direction with certainty, most market observers are predicting a few more rate cuts in 2025, barring any major economic surprises.

 Should I switch my variable-rate mortgage to a fixed-rate mortgage if the prime rate increases?